 ECU/CU: Shot of plunger of a labeled syringe containing DPBS is pushed and DPBS entering the channel TXT: Flush when introducing new solutions to avoid bubble formation Videographer: If possible, please obtain multiple reusable takes as it is going to be used in next step.

-Slowly push 2 milliliters of 1 percent fixative through the channel, let it sit for 5 minutes, and repeat it with 2 percent fixative [1].
-Wash cells three times with fresh DPBS as demonstrated previously [2].
+Slowly push 2 milliliters of 1 percent fixative through the channel, let it sit for 5 minutes, and repeat with 2 percent fixative [1].
+Then wash cells three times with fresh DPBS as demonstrated previously [2].

 ECU/CU: Shot of plunger of a labeled syringe containing 1% fixative is pushed and fixative entering the channel

-Talent placing DPBS labeled syringe over the channel and pushing the plunger or reuse 4.6.4
+Talent placing DPBS labeled syringe over the channel and pushing the plunger or reuse 4.6.4; Video editor, please note: this sequence was filmed in one take but accidentally out of order.
+The filmed order was 1%, DPBS, 2%; whereas it should have been 1%, 2%, DPBS.
+There is adequate interval in between to cut and rearrange these discrete actions.

 Cell Staining and Mounting

-Prepare 0.1% saponin solution as described in the manuscript [1].
-Draw up at least 8 milliliters of DPBS into a 20-milliliter syringe for use in the washing steps [2].
+Prepare the 0.1% saponin solution as described in the manuscript [1].
+Draw up additional DPBS into a 20-milliliter syringe for use in the washing steps [2].

-Talent drawing up saponin into labeled 5 mL syringe.
+Talent adding 4 mg saponin into labeled 15 mL tube.

 Talent drawing DPBS into a 20 mL syringe.

 Add a filamentous-actin-staining phalloidin reagent and a nucleus-staining Hoechst (hookst (with the “oo” sounding close to “uh” or “oe”)) reagent to the 0.1 percent saponin solution [1].
 Cover the prepared staining and permeabilizing solution with aluminum foil to protect it from light [2].
+Transfer the solution to a foil-covered syringe [3].
 Videographer: Important step!

+Talent covering the tube with aluminum foil.

-Talent transferring filamentous-actin-staining phalloidin reagent to saponin solution containing vial.
+Talent dropping filamentous-actin-staining phalloidin reagent into saponin solution-containing vial.

-Talent covering the vial with aluminum foil.
+Talent drawing up saponin solution into syringe covered with aluminum foil.

 Flush the waste line with a small amount of permeabilizing and staining solution [1].
 Then introduce 2 milliliters of the solution to the microfluidic channel [2].
 Cover the channel with aluminum foil to block light [3].
 After 30 minutes, flush out the permeabilizing solution with 2 milliliters of DPBS twice for 5 minutes each [4].